 Plus, with more studies, people will gain peace of mind, Wheeler says.
 Munro’s received about 200 emails since his systematic review went live, and many of them are from people with tinnitus.
 “They're relieved to hear that they're not the only ones,” Munro says.

 “It's a lonely road that you walk,” Wheeler says.
-Connecting with other people experiencing tinnitus and other long-haul symptoms has reassured her the symptoms aren’t in her head.
+Connecting with other people experiencing tinnitus and other long-haul symptoms has reassured her the symptoms aren’t in her head, which can be a problem since doctors often dimiss tinnitus.

 If you need help